-To reassure you we’ve hastily applied some metaphors to a list of classic movie franchises that only got better as time went by…
+To spice up your day and kick-start some enthusiasm for Second Year, we’ve hastily applied some metaphors to a list of classic movie franchises that only got better as time went by…

 In The Philosopher’s Stone Harry (you) arrives at Hogwarts (La Trobe) for his first year of study as green as Bertie Bott’s vomit flavoured bean.
 Like Harry, you don’t realise you’re a wizard (scholar) until weeks before.
 You’re just busy living under your aunt and uncle’s staircase (at home) minding your business.